FLO-2DKaren/FLO-2D-Tutorial-Source/source/index.rst

 Its primary application is for urban flood simulation with buildings, streets, walls and storm drains.

 The FLO-2D Plugin will provide complete GIS integration for generating the FLO-2D data files and mapping the model results.
-The user is encouraged to read this manual to become familiar with the overall FLO-2D Plugin features.
+The user is encouraged to read this documentation to become familiar with the overall FLO-2D Plugin features.
 The user can keep current on the FLO-2D model and processor program updates, training and other modeling news at the website: www.flo-2d.com.